inidus/livecode-community-server/README.md

 #### Persistence

-The path `./user-data/mariadb/db-data` is defined and mounted at `/var/lib/mysql`
+The volume db-data is defined and mounted at `/var/lib/mysql`

 ## Contributing